PengNi/ccsmeth/README.md

   --input /path/to/output.hifi.bam \
   --model_file /path/to/ccsmeth/models/model.ckpt \
   --output /path/to/output.hifi.call_mods \
-  --threads 10 --threads_call 2 --model_type attbigru2s
+  --threads 10 --threads_call 2 --model_type attbigru2s \
+  --mode denovo

 # 3. align hifi reads
 # should have added pbmm2 to $PATH or the used environment